 Using the right equipment and wearing safety shoes protecting you against cold is necessary to be safe at work.

-• harsh weather: I recommend insulated safety shoes padded with materials such as Thinsulate or synthetic fur, or equipped with waterproof membranes that also assure thermal insulation, like Gore-tex.
+• harsh weather: I recommend CI safety shoes padded with materials such as Thinsulate or synthetic fur, or equipped with WR membranes that also assure thermal insulation, like Gore-tex.
 The Gore-tex membrane has 4 different layers, one of which is insulating material.
 Normally those products prove to be too warm in summer, so it’s better to have two pairs of safety shoes.

-• Extreme cold: the same protections as above are recommended, plus padded rubber boots, with special soles and lining, and blends that withstand temperatures way below zero.
+• Extreme cold: the same protections as above are recommended, plus padded S4 and S5 boots, with special soles and lining, and blends that withstand temperatures way below zero.

 Must-have characteristics of all-seasons safety shoes